Senior Awards and Honors

 A Gold Key may be awarded in each concentration to one graduating senior who has achieved a high degree of excellence in their chosen academic field.
-The criteria for the Gold Key awards are: a minimum 3.50 GPA based on all credits in the major field completed through the January semester of the year of Commencement; a minimum cumulative GPA of 3.00 through the January semester of the year of Commencement; 3) a minimum of sixty (60) credits at MMC by the date of their graduation (i.e., degree conferral date of February 1, June 1, or September 1).
+The criteria to be eligible for the Gold Key are: 1) a minimum 3.50 GPA based on all credits in the major field completed through the January semester of the year of Commencement; 2) a minimum cumulative GPA of 3.00 through the January semester of the year of Commencement; 3) a minimum of sixty (60) credits at MMC by the date of their graduation (i.e., degree conferral date of February 1, June 1, or September 1).
 In addition, Gold Key recipients should demonstrate academic integrity, self-reliance, and a commitment to independent learning.
 Faculty members in each department decide on the recipient of the Gold Key from among those graduating seniors who meet the criteria above.
-There may be one honorable mention for each Gold Key.
-Two Gold Keys and two Honorable Mentions may be awarded in Communication and Media Arts.
+There may be one honorable mention for each Gold Key awarded.

-A Certificate in a Minor may be awarded in each minor to one graduating senior who has achieved a high degree of excellence in this field of study.
+A Certificate in a Minor may be awarded in each minor to one graduate who has achieved a high degree of excellence in this field of study.
 The criteria for this certificate are a minimum GPA of 3.50 based on all credits in the minor field completed through the January semester of the year of Commencement and a minimum of sixty (60) credits at MMC by the date of their graduation (i.e., degree conferral date of February 1, June 1, or September 1).
 Faculty members in each minor select the recipient from among eligible students.

 Each year, Marymount Manhattan College bestows five Awards of Distinction to graduating seniors who, during their time at Marymount Manhattan College, have made exceptional contributions in the areas of educational achievement, leadership, service and spirit.
 The College’s Awards Committee, composed of faculty and staff, review all complete applications and make decisions based on merit.
 Recipients are announced at the Student Leadership Awards in late spring, and are also announced at the Commencement Ceremony.